okhsat/docker-tests/README.md

-# Docker Tests Codes
+# Docker Test Codes
 Some useful Docker test codes for training!

-Run the following commands to delete all docker containers and images:
+Run the following commands to delete all docker containers, images, volumes and networks:
 ```console
 docker rm -vf $(docker ps -aq)
 ```